Rob-Lucas/My-Portfolio-/README.md

 ---
 ## Recent updates:
 ### 20230627
-- Uploaded a games branch that I have done for fun in the past.
+- Uploaded a games branch for a list of games I have created for fun in the past.
 - Uploaded an Arduino and Python sketch which allows IMU control on an monitor for the cursor.

 ## Python